-Crude oil price today: WTI price bullish, according to FXStreet data
+Crude Oil price today: WTI price bullish, according to FXStreet data

-West Texas Intermediate (WTI) Oil price advances on Tuesday, according to FXStreet data.
-WTI trades at $72.92 per barrel, up from Monday’s close at $72.19.
+West Texas Intermediate (WTI) Oil price advances on Friday, according to FXStreet data.
+WTI trades at $71.47 per barrel, up from Thursday’s close at $71.26.

 WTI Oil FAQs